2000 – 2010

 In 2008, the evangelical churches came together, targeting Tel Aviv, Haifa, and Jerusalem with media campaigns.

-Having mega media campaigns in Israel had seemed improbable at first.
+Having Mega City Media Campaigns in Israel had seemed improbable at first.
 The authorities in Jerusalem warned against ‘proselytizing’ with campaign books.
 And some local Israeli pastors even warned that the whole idea would be a waste of money and time.
 “Israel is rocky soil.
 No one will respond.
 The call centre won’t receive any calls!”

 To the amazement of all, Dan Sered, the manager of the Hebrew language campaign was called to appear on prime-time television on the most-watched television channel in Israel.
 Dan gave his testimony for 15 uninterrupted minutes.
 He talked about coming to faith and why he believed that the Jewish scriptures, the Old Testament prophecies of the Messiah, were fulfilled in Jesus.